verbelowski/starlight/README.md

 # Navigation
 - It is the place where you will find informational files related to our project on the Discord platform.
+- Please also read the [license](https://github.com/verbelowski/starlight/blob/main/LICENSE.md) related to our tool.

 ## Legal Notices
 - In the English version: